chiachunfu/speech/README.md

 ```python
     python lstm_ctc.py
 ```
-You can use Tensorboard to load the summary to check your performance and export your selected model with:
+You can use Tensorboard to load the summary and check your performance, then export your selected model with:
 ```python
     python export_lstm_pb.py
 ```
-And inference with:
+Next do inference with .npz file (or use librosa and python-speech-features to read and transform wav_files):
 ```python
     python lstm_pb_recognize.py
 ```